ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Content Abuse Policy.md

 This will be sent to abuse@usbx.me and will be subject to review by our team.

-### UltraSeedbox reviews the report and passes it to the client to be removed from his slot in 24 hours.
+### Ultraseedbox reviews the report and passes it to the client to be removed from his slot in 24 hours.

 Upon approval, we will notify the client through email and USB’s ticketing system and will be given 24 hours to remove infringing content.
 If the client does not respond within this period, his service will be suspended and will only be unsuspended when the client contacts us and confirms the removal of said content.

 ### Copyright Owner Revises or Retracts the Report

-UltraSeedbox will contact the Copyright Owner once our client completes the removal of infringing content within two business days.
+Ultraseedbox will contact the Copyright Owner once our client completes the removal of infringing content within two business days.
 The copyright owner must review the action taken by the client and renew or revise their report.

 ### The client may Send A Counter-Notice

 If the client believes that they’ve appropriate rights on the reported content, they can legally dispute the report against the complainant directly but must inform us first with sufficient information.
-In this legal matter, UltraSeedbox won't act as an intermediary.
+In this legal matter, Ultraseedbox won't act as an intermediary.

 ## Termination of Clients with Multiple Infringes

-UltraSeedbox reserves the right to terminate the client’s service charged or determined to be “Repeat Infringer” or has not removed the reported content after the set period.
-UltraSeedbox reserves the right to define the criteria by which UltraSeedbox will determine that a person is a 'repeat infringer.’
-A period of 24 hours will be provided before the termination action so the client can backup his data present on their UltraSeedbox service.
+Ultraseedbox reserves the right to terminate the client’s service charged or determined to be “Repeat Infringer” or has not removed the reported content after the set period.
+Ultraseedbox reserves the right to define the criteria by which Ultraseedbox will determine that a person is a 'repeat infringer.’
+A period of 24 hours will be provided before the termination action so the client can backup his data present on their Ultraseedbox service.

-**With this Agreement of Abuse Policy, both Complainant and our Client agree that UltraSeedbox is not liable for any legal actions against any client’s content on its services.
-UltraSeedbox acts as a common carrier only, as explained in its Terms of Service.**
+**With this Agreement of Abuse Policy, both Complainant and our Client agree that Ultraseedbox is not liable for any legal actions against any client’s content on its services.
+Ultraseedbox acts as a common carrier only, as explained in its Terms of Service.**